bl0upibl0up/blockchain-developer-bootcamp-final-project/README.md

 2. Create a `.env` file containing `RINKEBY_MNEMONIC` & `RINKEBY_INFURA_PROJECT_ID`.
 They will be used to migrate the smart contracts.

-3. Make sure to get some ETH from a rinkeby faucet to deploy your smart contracts [Faucet](https://faucets.chain.link/rinkeby).
+3. Make sure to get some ETH from a Rinkeby faucet to deploy your smart contracts [Faucet](https://faucets.chain.link/rinkeby).

 4. In a terminal, from the the root directory, run:

 - `yarn`
-- `truffle migrate --rinkeby` this will compile the smart contracts and deploy them on the rinkeby testnet.
+- `truffle migrate --rinkeby` this will compile the smart contracts and deploy them on the Rinkeby testnet.

 5. In a terminal, from the dapp directory, run: